 Monitoring Prisms

-Monitoring prisms are usually installed on structures like buildings, bridge piers, tunnel walls, pavements, or railroad tracks.
+Monitoring prisms usually installed on structures like buildings, bridge piers, tunnel walls, pavements, or railroad tracks.
 Once changes in the positions of monitoring prisms are noticed, it indicates movements in the structures.
 These types of prisms are essential for tachymetric structural monitoring.

 In order for the highest accuracy to be achieved, the prisms needs to be positioned in the center symmetrical point.
 These types of prisms also make it possible for a large number of measuring points to be observed so the object is measured economically and precisely within the varying requirements.